laravel/tinker/README.md

 From your console, execute the `php artisan tinker` command.

+### Dispatching jobs

+The `dispatch` helper function as well as the `dispatch` method on your `Dispatchable` class depend on garbage collection to place the job on the queue.
+Therefore, when using Artisan `tinker`, you should use `Bus::dispatch` or `Queue::push` instead.

 ## License

 Laravel Tinker is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).